camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 all properties of the task when we receive it in the create listener.

 The **update** event occurs when a task property (e.g. assignee, owner, priority, etc.) on an already created task is changed.
+This includes attributes of a task  (e.g. assignee, owner, priority, etc.), as well as dependent entities (e.g. attachments, comments, task-local variables).
-Note that the initial setting of properties when a task is created does not fire an update event (the task is being created).
+Note that the initialization of a task does not fire an update event (the task is being created).
 This also means that the *update* event will always occur after a *create* event has already occurred.

 The **assignment** event specifically tracks the changes of the Task's `assignee` property.
 The event may be fired on two occasions: